itzniel/DanBookStore/README.txt

 Updated this and new statements were  added
 @1300 Updated the database, confirmed the new Categories table via the SQL SOE and pushed my commits to GitHub

+@1315 Added a new folder name Repository and added an IRespository folder In the IRepository folder added a new interface name IRepository.cs Modified the IRepository.cs file
+@1340 Added a repository.cs to the Repository folder

+@1425 Created the individual repos and added the IcategoryRepository.cs and CategoryRepository to the IRepository and Repository
+Modified  categoryRepository and Icategory Repository